 Panels generally come in 3- or 5-piece kits and two different installation types.
 Thicker, sturdier products are designed to be affixed directly to wall studs, and these are a good choice during major remodeling projects where walls are being demolished down to the studs, or in projects where the bathroom layout is being changed and reframed.

 But an easy and inexpensive option for less dramatic remodeling projects is to use a kit with thin surround panels that are installed over the existing wall surfaces with adhesive.
-These kits designed for glue-up applications use thin, waterproof panels that gain their support from the surrounding wallboard.
+Kits designed for glue-up applications use thin, waterproof panels that gain their support from the surrounding wallboard.
 Installation of glue-up panels looks largely the same whether you are finishing a bathtub alcove or a standup shower.

 These glue-up surrounds are the easiest to use for bathrooms with windows, or where the bathtub or shower enclosures are oddly sized.
 Unlike direct-to-stud surrounds, these kits are relatively easy to trim down to fit unique situations.
 Before buying a surround, do some checking to make sure you are selecting a model that is sized just right for the tub or shower you have.